yiisoft/bootstrap5/docs/guide/en/README.md

 - [Modal](modal.md): Learn how to create customizable dialog windows that temporarily block interactions with the main view.
 - [Nav](nav.md): Learn how to create and customize navigation components with different styles, layouts and interactive elements.
 - [NavBar](navbar.md): Learn how to create responsive navigation headers with support for branding, navigation, and other elements.
+- [Progress](progress.md): Learn how to create and customize progress bars to display the completion status of tasks or operations.

 ## How to Use This Guide